mapeditor/tiled/docs/reference/json-map-format.rst

     animation,        array,              "Array of :ref:`Frames <json-frame>`"
-    id,               int,                "Local ID of the tile" image,            string,             "Image representing this tile (optional)" imageheight,      int,                "Height of the tile image in pixels" imagewidth,       int,                "Width of the tile image in pixels" x,                int,                "Horizontal offset of the tile image in pixels (optional)" y,                int,                "Vertical offset of the tile image in pixels (optional)" width,            int,                "Tile width in pixels (optional)" height,           int,                "Tile height in pixels (optional)" objectgroup,      :ref:`json-layer`,  "Layer with type ``objectgroup``, when collision shapes are specified (optional)" probability,      double,             "Percentage chance this tile is chosen when competing with others in the editor (optional)" properties,       array,              "Array of :ref:`Properties <json-property>`"
+    id,               int,                "Local ID of the tile" image,            string,             "Image representing this tile (optional, used for image collection tilesets)" imageheight,      int,                "Height of the tile image in pixels" imagewidth,       int,                "Width of the tile image in pixels" x,                int,                "The X position of the sub-rectangle representing this tile (default: 0)" y,                int,                "The Y position of the sub-rectangle representing this tile (default: 0)" width,            int,                "The width of the sub-rectangle representing this tile (defaults to the image width)" height,           int,                "The height of the sub-rectangle representing this tile (defaults to the image height)" objectgroup,      :ref:`json-layer`,  "Layer with type ``objectgroup``, when collision shapes are specified (optional)" probability,      double,             "Percentage chance this tile is chosen when competing with others in the editor (optional)" properties,       array,              "Array of :ref:`Properties <json-property>`"